MalefactorIX/Damage-Processing-System/Faust/RoE.md

 ### S E C T I O N 3: I N F A N T R Y  R U L E S

 1) "Flashbangs" or similar blinding effects such as smoke must be reasonable.
-Don't include overtly loud noises or rapidly flashing colors and the like.
+Don't include excessively loud noises or rapidly flashing colors or the like.
 Blinding effects may only last for 10 seconds and those that track avatars must be raycasted.

 2) Grenades, Rockets, Etc...
     2a) May not exceed a 5 meter radius.